ashbb/piano/README.md

 ----------

 - prepare drivers for Mac and Linux
-- change the keyboard color to the sound
+- change the keyboard color to the sound... done!
 - create more songs